ecarlier-tibco/flogo/trigger/erctimer/README.md

 # erc-timer
 This trigger provides your flogo application the ability to schedule a flow via scheduling service

+ONLY DIFFERENCE with flogo-contrib timer : You can set startDate with "NOW" to trigger timer immediately

 ## Installation

 ```bash